A general map of the Holy Places in and around the Old City of Jerusalem http://www.crystalinks.com/jerusalem.html |

 And when he drew near and saw the city he wept [flevit] over it, saying, "Would that even today you knew the things that make for peace!
 But now they are hid from your eyes.
 For the days shall come upon you, when your enemies will cast up a bank about you and surround you, and hem you in on every side, and dash you to the ground, you and your children within you, and they will not leave one stone upon another in you; because you did not know the time of your visitation."
 (Luke 19: 37-44)

+The church is very new, built by the Franciscan Custody in the 1950s on a traditional site associated with the event, where hitherto there had been a small chapel.
 This is the other Catholic church in Israel oriented toward the west, this time across the Kidron valley toward Jerusalem, because that is the direction Jesus was facing, toward the Temple.
 The teardrop shape evokes the tears of Christ.
 While digging the foundations remains were found that inspired a wholesale excavation of the site, which unearthed ancient Canaanite as well as more recent Byzantine tombs and a Byzantine monastery, the latter containing mosaic floors incorporated into the church.
 In the altar is a mosaic roundel of a hen and her chicks, surrounded by the words, “IERVSALEM IERVSALEM QVOTIES VOLVI CONGREGARE FILIOS TVOS QVEMADMODVM GALLINA CONGREGAT PVLLOS SVOS SVB ALAS,” “Jerusalem, Jerusalem, how I have wanted to gather your children like a hen gathers her chicks under her wings,” recalling another lament over Jerusalem:

 "O Jerusalem, Jerusalem, killing the prophets and stoning those who are sent to you!
 How often would I have gathered your children together as a hen gathers her brood under her wings, and you would not!"
 (Luke 13: 34)